hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 The status tests require the system time to be set to the user time zone.

 A GUI is needed for the web tests.

+The user account on the server needs to be accessible via at least one ssh key without a passphrase, for job tests.

 To modify the server at which the tests are addressed (not mandatory for original setup), the `unit-test` server url in `.csv2/unit-test/settings.yaml` must be modified accordingly, and the login credentials if necessary.
 The `server_url` variable in [web_test_helpers](./web_test_helpers.py) should also be modified to match the new server.